planetfederal/qgis-tester-plugin/doc/writing_tests.rst

 To write a new set of tests, add a python module file in the *tests* folder of the plugin.
 The module must can have two functions, to define unit tests (automated) and functional tests (semi-automated):  *functionalTests()* and *unitTests()*.
 None of these functions is mandatory.
 The plugin will look for them and, if found, will call them to retrieve the tests decalred by the module.

+Plugins can add their tests suite to this tester plugin by using the addTestModule() function.

+In your plugin *__init__* method add something like this:

+        try:
+            from qgistester.tests import addTestModule
+            addTestModule(testmodule, "Name_of_my_plugin")
+        except:
+            pass

 Unit Tests
 ***********